KQM-git/TCL/docs/characters/anemo/faruzan.md

 * Pressurized Collapses created through Faruzan's C6 are dynamic and do not snapshot her stats.
 * Pressurized Collapse cooldown is not shared between Co-op party members.
 * The number of Pressurized Collapses can exceed the number of players in the party.
+* Recasting Burst does not reset the 3s CD on Pressurized Collapse.

 </TabItem>
 </Tabs>